-The purpose of a dialectical journal is to identify significant pieces of text and explain its significance.
+The purpose of annotation is to identify significant pieces of text and explain its significance.
 It should be used to think about, digest, summarize, question, clarify, critique, and remember what is read.
-It is a way to take notes on what is read, using the actual text without writing on the actual text, so that when you are asked to write an essay, take a test on, or participate in a seminar, you do not have to reread the entire piece (or cheat).
+It is a way to take notes on what is read so that, when you are asked to write an essay, take a test, or participate in a seminar, you do not have to reread the entire piece (or cheat).
 Instead, you can search your notes for direct quotes to use as supporting evidence for your opinions.
+To annotate, make notes in the margins, underline, highlight, and otherwise mark up the book as you read.
+All modern eBook devices include annotation tools.

-The key guideline to remember is that the purpose of keeping a dialectical journal is to develop critical reading (close reading) skills, not to document your personal responses.
+The key guideline to remember is that the purpose of annotating is to develop critical reading (close reading) skills, not to document your personal responses.
 Close reading is an essential part of developing and articulating a legitimate reading of a text.
-You become satisfied with your abilities as a reader by working through the process of developing an interpretation that often begins in puzzlement, then passes through approximations of interpretations and misreadings, to developing a clear understanding of what are (and what are not) valid and legitimate readings of a particular text.
+You become satisfied with your abilities as a reader by working through the process of developing an interpretation that often begins in puzzlement, then passes through approximations of interpretation and misreading, to developing a clear understanding of what are (and what are not) valid and legitimate readings of a particular text.